sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 Live Meetings Summary by Enterprise

 This endpoint lists meetings in progress by enterprise.
+Requires /oauth2/token?Password authentication.

 ### Example
 ```javascript